 during the winters, the farmers harvest the tender jowar and sell it in some parts of maharashtra. some of you must have heard about hurda parties too.

-tender fresh jowar is called as hurda in marathi and ponk in gujarati. on a recent visit to a plant and flower show, a local farmer was selling these fresh sorghum. i got a packet and made two dishes. one is this bhel and the other upcoming post will be a hurda bhaji or pakora/fritters. my whole family enjoyed both the dishes. you can also check this hurda upma recipe.
+on a recent visit to a plant and flower show, a local farmer was selling these fresh sorghum. i got a packet and made two dishes. one is this bhel and the other upcoming post will be a hurda bhaji or pakora/fritters. my whole family enjoyed both the dishes. two more recipes i have shared with hurda are:

 these grains have a fresh pale green color, are juicy and have a crisp sweet taste. they made for a nice bhel. the recipe is simple & easy. i also added tamarind chutney to one part of the bhel and the result was awesome.